 Various acts of Congress granted public lands to the transcontinental railroads for the purpose of aiding in the construction of railroads across the United States.
-These grants usually excepted all mineral lands from the grant, other than coal and iron.
+These grants usually excepted all mineral lands from the grant, other than coal and iron

 In Arizona the railroad grant of interest and concern to the miner is that made to the Atlantic and Pacific Railroad Co. by the Act of July 27, 1866 (14 Stat.
 292.)
-The successor to that company is the A. T. & S. F. Ry.
-(Santa Fe) and its grant lands lie in northern Arizona.
+The successor to that company is the Santa Fe Pacific Railroad Co., so far as the grant lands are concerned.

-The acreage owned by the Santa Fe is approximately as follows:
+The Arizona acreage owned by the Santa Fe is approximately as follows:

 Apache County 502,551

-Coconino County 137,140 acres
+Coconino County 137,140

-Mohave County 1,571,984
+Mohave County 1,571,984 acres

-Navajo County 115,892
+Navajo County 115,892 acres

-Yuma County 27,887
+Yuma County 27,887 acres

 Yavapai County 46,487 acres